-The course provides an overview over types of qualitative studies (use of written sources, interviews, field work), how to document, interpret, analyse and explain processes in the field using different types of data.
-Data gathering can be viewed as implementation of research strategy, where the theoretical focus, sampling of the processes under scrutiny, categories for description and analysis are closely connected.
+The course provides an overview over types of qualitative studies, how to document, interpret, analyse and explain processes in the field using different types of data (written sources, interviews, field work).
+Data gathering can be viewed as implementation of research strategy, where the theoretical focus, sampling of the processes under scrutiny, categories for description and analysis as well as the write up of findings are closely connected.

 The course emphasizes the relationship between formulation of research problem, design, data gathering and analysis.
 In addition to lectures and discussion, the participants will present and get feed back on how to apply qualitative methods in their own projects related to planned or ongoing data gathering or analysis.